Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

       ![Screenshot showing SSH public key example](./ssh_example.png)

 - Not enough vCPU quota available in your target Azure region - check vCPU quota and ensure you have at least 30 available.
 See the [prerequisites](#prerequisites) section for more details.
-- Target Azure region does not support all required Azure services - ensure you are running ArcBox in one of the supported regions listed in the above section "ArcBox Azure Region Compatibility".
+- Target Azure region doesn't support all required Azure services - ensure you are running ArcBox in one of the supported regions listed in the above section "ArcBox Azure Region Compatibility".
 - Ensure the kubeconfig context is set to the correct cluster before running any kubectl commands.
 For K3s-Data cluster _$Env:KUBECONFIG="C:\Users\$Env:adminUsername\.kube\config"_ and for K3s cluster _$Env:KUBECONFIG="C:\Users\$Env:adminUsername\.kube\config-k3s"_.

 ### Exploring logs from the _ArcBox-Client_ virtual machine